mbruges/zola/content/blog/cv.md

 #### Head of English, *August 2023 - **Present***

-I have worked to prepare our first GCSE cohort and lay the foundations for the next phase of expansion into A-Level, whilst improving the spiral curriculum up from Key Stage 3.
+I have prepared our first GCSE cohort and laid the foundations for the next phase of expansion into A-Level, whilst improving the spiral curriculum up from Key Stage 3.
 I have integrated quickly and effectively with senior leadership, providing value-add beyond my department and affecting positive change across the school.

 - Attained departmental Very Good rating in 2024 KHDA inspection
 - Built interactive online portal to provide cross-phase data insights ahead of inspection